FlowFuse/website/company/security.md

 ## Executive Fraud

-The CEO, CTO, and other executives at FlowForge will never email anyone to wire money, request you to buy gift cards, or request any other type of monitairy transaction.
+The CEO, CTO, and other executives at FlowForge will never email anyone to wire money, request you to buy gift cards, or request any other type of monitory transaction.
 Transactions are started through [a set process](../operations/vendors.md) only.
 When in doubt, reach out through Slack and request a call with the executive to validate.